lharinarayanan/notes-todolist-app/README.md

 # GENERAL INSTRUCTIONS
 1. Install XAMPP on your laptop/pc.
 2. Extract these files to the demo folder in the htdocs folder within the xampp folder in your respective localdisk eg. C:\xampp\htdocs\demo
-3. Create database hari_db http://localhost/phpmyadmin/index.php.
+3. Create database hari_db in http://localhost/phpmyadmin/index.php by clicking on the new icon on the left of the page.
 4. Within the database create table